Armin247/Aliva/README.md

 > Callback URL: `${FRONTEND_URL}/dashboard?upgrade=success`

 Use Paystack test cards from their docs during testing.

+### Deploying on Vercel

+1. Add Environment Variables in Vercel Project Settings → Environment Variables:
+   - `PAYSTACK_SECRET_KEY`
+   - `PAYSTACK_CURRENCY` (e.g., `NGN`)
+   - `FRONTEND_URL` (e.g., `https://your-app.vercel.app`)

+2. Serverless endpoint
+   - The app exposes a serverless function at `/api/payments/init` (`src/pages/api/payments/init.ts`).
+   - On Vercel, the frontend can call this same-origin path without CORS.

+3. Frontend config
+   - Ensure frontend calls `/api/payments/init` without hardcoding a localhost base URL in production.
+   - If you use `VITE_API_BASE_URL`, leave it empty in production so requests go same-origin.

+4. Test in production
+   - Open your deployed `/upgrade` page and try Pro/Premium.
+You should be redirected to Paystack.
 - **Email:** SendGrid for transactional emails

 ### DevOps & Deployment